 New Book Documents Only Geoglyphs In US

-Pilot and archaeology enthusiast Harry Casey documented the geoglyphs, or ground drawings in southeastern California and southwestern Arizona, with aerial photographs taken over 35 years.
-These geoglyphs are the only ones in the U.S. and Casey wanted to document them before they disappear.
+Over 35 years, pilot and archaeology enthusiast Harry Casey took aerial photographs to document geoglyphs, enormous ground drawings created by ancient cultures that can be found in southeastern California and southwestern Arizona.
+Casey undertook the project because the geoglyphs are the only ones in the U.S. and he wanted to document them before they disappear.